derekca/rnaseq/README.md

 # II.
 RUNNING THE PIPELINE

 ### *A. Required Inputs*

 This pipeline requires several files as input from the user before being ready to run, all of which should be downloaded or generated beforehand.
 All of these variables should be defined by the user in the `01_pipeline.sh` script, easily located in the appropriately annotated section.
 Descriptions of each file are below.

 ```
 ┬
-└─▣ $HOME              ▣ home directory
+└─▢ $HOME              ▢ home directory
-  ├─▣ ../$runpath      ▣ location of Next-seq data
+  ├─▢ ../$runpath      ▢ location of Next-seq data
-  └─▣ $import          ▣ location of "Import Files"
+  └─▢ $import          ▢ location of "Import Files"
-    ├─▣ adapters.fa    ▣ adapters file
+    ├─▢ adapters.fa    ▢ adapters file
-    ├─▣ input.sh       ▣ input file
+    ├─▢ input.sh       ▢ input file
-    ├─▣ hisatidx.fa    ▣ hisat reference index
+    ├─▢ hisatidx.fa    ▢ hisat reference index
-    └─▣ refannot.gtf   ▣ stringtie gene annotation reference
+    └─▢ refannot.gtf   ▢ stringtie gene annotation reference
 ```

 - `$runpath` — This path directs the script to the folder containing all of the folders containing the raw Next-Seq data.
-Make sure that each folder in this directory contains a spreadsheet called `SampleSheet.csv` (case-sensitive) with the sample data, as this is read by bcl2fastq2.
+Make sure that each folder in this directory contains a spreadsheet called 'SampleSheet.csv' (case-sensitive) with the sample data, as this is read by bcl2fastq2.

 - `adapters.fa` — Points to a file containing all the Illumina pair-end adapters to be trimmed from the raw data.
-Adapters can be found in the `SampleSheet.csv` which is contained in the raw NextSeq data files, or the equivalent file for your data.
+Adapters can be found in the 'SampleSheet.csv' which is contained in the raw NextSeq data files, or the equivalent file for your data.
 This file should be produced on your own, using the following template:
 ```
 >PrefixNX/1
 AGATGTGTATAAGAGACAG